New Trier High School: Governance

-New Trier’s current superintendent is Dr. Peter Tragos, who was selected by the Board of Education in November 2024.
-Tragos, the school’s seventh superintendent since 1931, succeeded Dr. Paul Sally, who served as superintendent from 2017 to 2025.
+New Trier's current superintendent is Dr. Peter Tragos, who was selected by the Board of Education in November 2024.
+Tragos, the school's seventh superintendent since 1931, succeeded Dr. Paul Sally, who served as superintendent from 2017 to 2025.
 He replaced Dr. Linda L. Yonke, the first woman to hold the position, at the end of June 2017.

 New Trier has a seven-member elected school board.
-The current president is Jean Hahn.